 Film Workshops for Veterans and Military Families Coping with Service-related Stress

-Our collaborative workshops combine the therapeutic value of storytelling with the power of digital video, enabling veterans to connect with one another, make sense of traumatic experiences, and substantially reduce symptoms of post-traumatic stress (PTS).
+Our collaborative filmmaking workshops combine the proven therapeutic value of storytelling with the power of digital video.
+They enable veterans to connect with one another, make sense of traumatic experiences, and substantially reduce symptoms of …

 Every veteran's story matters and deserves to be heard.